On this page:

 When selecting the most comparable properties, the agent must take into account:

-Agents must use all data and information they have about recently sold properties, including the details of undisclosed property sales, to select the three most comparable property sales.
+Agents must use all data and information they have about recently sold properties, including the details of undisclosed property sales, to select the 3 most comparable property sales.

-Agents are not required to take comparable property sales into account when determining the estimated selling price, if they reasonably believe that there are fewer than three comparable sales within the prescribed period outlined above.
+Agents are not required to take comparable property sales into account when determining the estimated selling price, if they reasonably believe that there are fewer than 3 comparable sales within the prescribed period outlined above.
+The estimated selling price must still be reasonable.

 Advertising prices, terms and symbols